 Technology Charged to Departments

 Technology at Shawnee State is encapsulated within a centralized IT service environment, with the exception of those within the Office of Instructional Technologies which manages classroom and campus video and audio services, as well as the account management services specific to SSU’s online Learning Management System (LMS).
 Also, the Department of Facilities installs a number of technologies for Life and Safety systems campus-wide and is funded to maintain these technologies.
-This means that UIS is funded to purchase and maintain the technologies required in SSU’s base computing environment.
+This means that ITS is funded to purchase and maintain the technologies required in SSU’s base computing environment.

 Departments are responsible for funding technology in the following instances:

 - Computers for departmental employees